brayo333/static-site-generator/README.md

 This repository contains source code of a static site generator that looks for markdown files in a directory and converts their contents into HTML which is then used when creating the HTML files using JavaScript (Node.js).

+I used JavaScript for this project because I have never done file/folder reading in Node.js and never created a server using Node.js and I thought it would be interesting to learn it through this project.

 This project has helped me learn about setting up a server in Node.js, navigating through files and folders in Node.js, working with async/await JavaScript functions & working with regular expressions (Regex).

 ## Prerequisites